pristinesource/elastic-db-tools/Documentation/ReproducingAndFixingTheSchemaInfoBug.md

 [Y] Yes  [N] No  [S] Suspend  [?]
 Help (default is "Y"): y
 ```

 Then I verify which version of Elastic Database tools client library is loaded. **The bug described will only reproduce with version 1.1.0.1 of the Elastic Database tools client library**.
-When a fixed version of Elastic Database tools client library is released in the next few days, you will need to manually download that version and place it in the .\ShardManagement folder if you wish to reproduce the issue.
-(Later versions of Elastic Database tools client library will still work with these scripts, but the bug will not reproduce).
+Now that the fixed version of the [Elastic Database tools client library is available on NuGet](https://www.nuget.org/packages/Microsoft.Azure.SqlDatabase.ElasticScale.Client/), you will need to manually download that version and place it in the .\ShardManagement folder if you wish to reproduce the issue.

 ```
 > $(Get-Item .\ShardManagement\Microsoft.Azure.SqlDatabase.ElasticScale.Cli